-The subscriber paying for exchange access line services is liable for the fees, but the fees are collected by the provider and are remitted to the state on a quarterly basis.
+The subscriber paying for exchange access line services is liable for the fees, but providers collect the fees and remit them to the state on a quarterly basis.
 The provider collecting the fee must file a return on or before the last day of the month following the end of each calendar quarter.